Promoting parent involvement in young

 Israel Conference, February 2013

 The Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) has joined the World Health Organization (WHO)'s Decade of Action for Road Safety 2011-2020.
 This initiative is dedicated to stabilizing and reducing worldwide road injuries and fatalities by heightening safety awareness at the regional, national, and global level.
-CIRP's goal for the Decade is to ensure the global community focuses on children.
+CIRP's goal for the Decade is to ensure the global community focuses on road safety for children.

 WHO estimates that by 2015 road traffic injuries will be the leading health burden for children over age 5 in developing countries.
 These nations can benefit from decades of lessons already learned in the U.S. These include basic infrastructure development, such as motor vehicle safety regulations and new car assessment programs, as well as theoretically-driven, evidence-based methods to create a culture of traffic safety.